georgio-sd/aws-articles/EKS-Load-Balancers.md

 How can I create CLB/NLB/ALB in an EKS environment?

 ### Short description:
 EKS provides two loadbalancer controllers, which can be used to create and manage AWS load balancers.
-This article is a good introduction into EKS Load Balancers.
+This article will provide simple examples on how to start working with Load Balancers and give you general understanding of available options.

 ### Resolution:
 In this example we are going to exepose nginx deployment using differet types of load balancers:
 ```
 kubectl create deployment nginx --image=nginx
 ```
-If you want to create a **Classic Load Balancer (CLB)** you have to use the Kubernetes in-tree (built-in) load balancer controller.
+If you want to create a **Classic Load Balancer (CLB)** you have to use the [Kubernetes in-tree (built-in) load balancer controller](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).<br>
 To do that, you need to create a loadbalancer service; a CLB will be created by default.

-For example this template will create an internet-facing CLB:
+For example, this template will create an internet-facing CLB:
 ```
 apiVersion: v1
 kind: Service